-The government expects to introduce changes to the personal injury claims process in April 2020.
+The government plans to introduce changes to the personal injury claims process.
 The changes will affect the amount of compensation claimants receive and include:

 - tariffs for some whiplash injuries from road traffic accidents, in response to a rise in fraudulent claims